 SNIMC was established in April 2013 by Meena Tadimeti, a special needs parent in Modesto, California.
 After relocating to Modesto in 2009, Meena quickly realized that raising a child with multiple developmental challenges (Cerebral Palsy and Microcephaly) in a smaller town, with fewer resources was going to be even more difficult on the entire family.
 Compounding to this situation was not knowing about parent rights, how to exercise parent rights when advocating for her daughter at school, what local resources and events existed for her family and most importantly, how to get emotional support and connect with other parents in similar situations.

 The tipping point came when her daughter, Divya, then 7 years old cried and said, ” I want a friend”.
-Meena felt frustrated and helpless with not being able to help her daughter have social opportunities with her peers.
-She knew she had to act fast not just for her family but for countless of other families in her community that were also experiencing such disheartening realities with their children.
-On that day, she decided she was going to change how parents across communities get their information in a much faster and easier way than what existed in her community.
+Meena felt frustrated and helpless with not being able to help her daughter have social play with her peers.
+She knew she had to act fast not just for her family but for countless of other parents in her community that were also experiencing such disheartening realities with their children.
+On that day, she decided she was going to change how special needs parents across communities get their information in a much faster and easier way than what existed in her community.
 Using her personal savings and financial support from her husband, and applying her years of marketing and IT skills and management experience founded Special Needs In My City, a one-stop online resource for special needs families across communities. (snimc.org)